ignasxv/ignasxv.com/os-final.md

 9. 160GB RAM, 256 cores, 64-bit machines everywhere.
 What important issues remain for the modern OS student to study?
 One is user interface.
 Name two more.
 (Chat is wrong)
     - Security and privacy
-    - Energy efficiency and power management
+    - Parallelism (managing a huge number of cores)

 10. Why is sem_trywait so badly named?
 What should it be called?
     - it doesn't actually wait, so maybe it should be named sem_tryacquire to reflect its non blocking behaviour

 ## Private Section
 ### 5 PRIVATE QUESTIONS (1pt each)